816dramaaddict/p8105_restroom_final/Data/export_clean_data.md

 subway_with_restrooms <- st_join(subway_sf, restroom_sf, join = st_nearest_feature)
 ```

-For restroom data, we factor the character variables (`status`, ) into
+For restroom data, we factor the character variables (`status`, `open`,
-binary and categorical variables.
+`accessibility`, `changing_stations`) into binary and categorical
+variables.

+After cleaning, `restroom_cleaned` contains 1047 rows and 10 columns.

+Then we merge the file by enhancing both dataframes to `sf` and find the
+closest `restroom` subject to each `subway` subjects.

 # Export clean data